Behrad-P/SevenSegment_lib/README.md

-# Sevensegment driver for STM32 and AVR Microcontroller
+# SevenSegment Driver Library for STM32 and AVR Microcontrollers

-I tested this library on atmega32 and stm32f103r6 microcontrollers.
+This library provides a robust and flexible driver for seven-segment displays, compatible with STM32 and AVR microcontrollers.
+It has been tested on the ATmega32 and STM32F103R6 microcontrollers.

+## Features

+- Supports multiple types of connections between microcontrollers and seven-segment displays.
+- Easy integration with existing projects.
+- Well-documented and organized code for easy customization and extension.

+## Supported Microcontrollers

+- ATmega32
+- STM32F103R6

+## Connection Types

-3 types of connections between micro and sevensegment are included in this library.
+This library includes support for three types of connections between the microcontroller and the seven-segment display:

-__1. BCD__

-code:
+1. Direct connection
+2. SPI
+3. Shift register-based connection (BCD)

+## 1. BCD

+__example:__

 ```
 #include <mega32.h>